wistia/wistia-open-docs/_posts/stats-api.md

 Field | Description
 ------|------------
-created_at | When the visitor was created - i.e. when they first loaded a video in the account. last_active_at | The last time the visitor played a video. last_event_key | The event key which can be used to retrieve the information about what happened when they last played a video.
+visitor_key | This is a unique identifier for the visitor. created_at | When the visitor was created - i.e. when they first loaded a video in the account. last_active_at | The last time the visitor played a video. last_event_key | The event key which can be used to retrieve the information about what happened when they last played a video.